 When something goes wrong, knowing what legal protections you have is crucial.
-Whether it’s a faulty product, a misleading financial service, or an unfair contract, understanding consumer rights gives you the power to take action.
+Whether it’s a faulty product or an unfair contract, understanding consumer rights gives you the power to take action.

 What are your consumer rights?